Thinking of becoming NASM-certified and not sure which of the courses to start with?

 Before we go straight to NASM certifications reviews, the question of “what personal trainer certificate is most respected” often arises when discussing personal training certifications or fitness certifications.

-Choosing a NASM specialization certification can be difficult if you don’t know which way you want your personal training career to go.
+Choosing a NASM specialization certification can be difficult if you don’t know how you want your personal training career to go.

 To be NASM certified, you must obtain one of the personal trainer certification programs that they offer.